Updated on December 13, 2022 by Sarina Tariq

 Serger (Overlock machine)

-A sewing machine that can seam, trim, and overcast raw edges in one step.
+A serger is a sewing machine that can seam, trim, and overcast raw edges in one step.

-A sleeve joined to the garment at the natural edge of the shoulder line
+Set-in sleeve is joined to the garment at the natural edge of the shoulder line

 Scoop Neck / Round Neck